Aidenclark-github/AI/Readme.md

 ## Learning outcomes

-This course consists of (a) the book's chapter topics in the form of recorded lectures (see lectures tab) along with corresponding homeworks, (b) a collection of activities as a crash course on 'machine learning using Keras/Tensorflow' (see nn-tf tab), and (c) a semester-long project (see project tab) on feed-forward neural networks.
+This course consists of (a) the book's chapter topics in the form of recorded lectures (see lectures tab) along with corresponding homeworks, (b) a collection of activities as a crash course on 'machine learning using Keras/Tensorflow' (see nn-tf tab), and (c) a semester-long project on feed-forward neural networks (see project tab).
 If you are new to artificial intelligence, Python, and machine learning, the activities and the project will require some exploration and study.
 But they provide you opportunities to learn the fundamentals of neural networks and the state-of-the art libraries to build prediction systems.
 Below are the learning outcomes:
 * Use Python, Numpy and Keras to design, train, and evaluate basic feed-forward neural networks
 * Learn artificial intelligence principles and approaches
 * Learn a basic understanding of the building blocks of AI as presented in terms of intelligent agents
 * Evaluate various searching algorithms
 * Understand problems and ideas in the field of natural language processing, perception, and robotics
 * Learn the philosophical foundations of AI and the future of AI
-* Implement various AI algorithms such as depth-first search, and breadth-first search.
+* Implement various AI algorithms such as depth-first search and breadth-first search.

 ## Textbook